click on the questions for answers to our most frequently asked questions

 Are the wheelchair accessible cabins big enough for a wheelchair to move around in?

 Most wheelchair accessible cabins are larger than a regular cabin (at no extra cost) to allow room for a wheelchair user to wheel around in the room.
 Accessible cabins are often 50-100% larger than a regular cabin, especially on newer ships.
 The bathrooms also have ample space for a wheelchair user to maneuver around in.
+But, there are always exceptions.
+Choosing the right cruise line and the right ship is the key.

 back to more FAQ's